-2. Dependents of Former Employees.
+2. Dependents.

-Coverage for a Dependent of a Former Employee who has elected retiree coverage for such Dependent under the Plan shall terminate on the earliest to occur of the following:
+Coverage for a Dependent shall terminate on the earliest to occur of the following:

-- (a) The date on which the Welfare Program or Plan is terminated or amended, resulting in the Former Employee's or Dependent's loss of coverage; - (b) The date on which the Dependent ceases to qualify as a "Dependent" under the Plan: - (c) The last day of the period for which any required Participant Contribution for the Dependent's coverage was made; - (d) The date on which the Former Employee's coverage terminates; - (e) The date on which the Dependent falsifies information provided to the Plan, fraudulently or deceptively uses Plan services, or knowingly permits such fraud or deception by another person.
+- (a) The date on which the Welfare Program or Plan is terminated or amended, resulting in the Retiree's or Dependent's loss of coverage; - (b) The date on which the Dependent ceases to qualify as a "Dependent" under the Plan; provided, however, that for Dependents who cease to be eligible due to attaining age 26, coverage ends on the last day of the month in which the Dependent turns age 26; - (c) The date on which the Retiree's Spouse attains age 65; - (d) The last day of the period for which any required Participant Contribution for the Dependent's coverage was made; - (e) The date on which the Retiree's coverage terminates; or - (f) The date on which the Dependent falsifies information provided to the Plan, fraudulently or deceptively uses Plan services, or knowingly permits such fraud or deception by another person.